-24 For additional discussion of our rating guidance related to support, see our cross-sector methodology on rating non-guaranteed subsidiaries, which includes credit considerations for assigning subsidiary ratings in the absence of legally binding parental support.
+&lt;sup>24 For additional discussion of our rating guidance related to support, see our cross-sector methodology on rating non-guaranteed subsidiaries, which includes credit considerations for assigning subsidiary ratings in the absence of legally binding parental support.
 A link to an index of our sector and cross-sector rating methodologies can be found in the "Moody's Related Publications" section.
 In addition, affiliate companies generally refer to companies outside of the analytic unit being rated.
-25 When this occurs, our research trainally describes the relationship between the analytic unit and the supporting organization and provides a discussion of the

-25 When this occurs, our research typically describes the relationship between the analytic unit and the supporting organization and provides a discussion of the standalone credit profile of the analytic unit.
+When this occurs, our research typically describes the relationship between the analytic unit and the supporting organization and provides a discussion of the standalone credit profile of the analytic unit.

-Explicit support is usually intended to transfer the credit of the supporting entity to the supported affiliate or obligation.
-Explicit support is generally in the form of a capital maintenance agreement, minimum net worth agreement, or some type of direct guarantee.
+worth agreement, or some type of direct guarantee.
 It can also take the form of management contracts, marketing arrangements, reinsurance agreements, or tax-sharing agreements.